RedVoxInc/redvox-python-sdk/docs/python_sdk/data_window/station/README.md

 ### Sensor Data Access

-The table below shows which columns can be accessed by each sensor
+The table below shows which columns can be accessed by each sensor using the `get_channel_data()` function

 |Sensor name            |Table columns                   |
 |-----------------------|--------------------------------|